-Michelle L. Lange, OTR/L, ABDA, ATP/SMS
+Michelle L. Lange, OTR/L, ATP/SMS

 Can a Dynamic Back be used with any type of seat?
-Does the movement allowed by this component limit what seating surface can be used?
+Does the movement allowed by this dynamic component limit what seating surface can be used?
 This is an important consideration.
 A seat or cushion is typically designed to support the pelvis and provide pressure distribution when the client is in a static position.
 Dynamic seating gets things moving!

-Some cushions provide significant posterior pelvic support, such as many of the Ride Designs cushions.
+Some cushions provide significant posterior pelvic support, such as many of the Ride Designs cushions (called Cantles).
 Can these cushions be used with a Dynamic Back?
 If the pivot point is high, keeping the pelvis in a more neutral position during extension of the trunk, this posterior pelvic support is fine.
 As a matter of fact, this support actually encourages extension to occur above the pelvis to allow posterior movement of the trunk without loss of pelvic position in conjunction with the Dynamic Back.

-Do you have further questions about seating systems, materials and Dynamic Seating?
+Do you have further questions about seating systems, materials, and Dynamic Seating?
 Give us a call and we would be happy to help you out.